-The idea of averaging SGD iterates dates back to \citet{polyak_avg}, who proved the highest possible rates of convergence for a variety of classical optimization problems.
-SWA is a modern take on this idea, with the motivation being the following observation about SGD's behavior when training neural networks: it often traverses regions of the weight space that correspond to high-performing models, but rarely reaches the central points of this optimal set.
+The idea of averaging weights dates back to accelerating the convergence speed of SGD \cite{polyak_avg,lawa}.
+SWA's motivation is based on the following observation about SGD's behavior when training neural networks: it often traverses regions of the weight space that correspond to high-performing models but rarely reaches the central points of this optimal set.
 Averaging the parameter values over iterations moves the solution closer to the centroid of this space of points.

-The SWA update rule is the cumulative moving average where $k$ is the number of distinct parameters averaged so far and $t$ is the SGD iteration number.\footnote{SWA parameters are constant between averaging steps.}
+The SWA update rule is the cumulative moving average where $l$ is the number of distinct parameters averaged so far and $t$ is the SGD iteration number.\footnote{SWA parameters are constant between averaging steps.}

 SWA has two hyper-parameters: the update frequency $\nu$ and starting epoch $E$.
-When using a constant learning rate, \citet{SWA} suggests to update the parameters once after each epoch, i.e. $\nu \approx \frac{N}{|\mathcal{B}|}$, and starting at $E \approx 0.75 T$, where $T$ is the training budget required to train the model until convergence with conventional SGD training.
-SWA's computational overhead consists of the memory requirement for an additional copy of the model weights ($\swasol$).
+When using a constant learning rate, \citet{SWA} suggests updating the parameters once after each epoch, i.e., $\nu \approx \frac{N}{|\mathcal{B}|}$, and starting at $E \approx 0.75 T$, where $T$ is the training budget required to train the model until convergence with conventional SGD training.

-The reason for starting SWA near the end of training is that this is when SGD will most likely encounter high-performing models. \citet{AV} postulate that SWA is effective, because most neural network loss surfaces have asymmetric sides, and SWA biases the solution towards the flatter sides (Figure 1, \emph{left}).

-\paragraph{Related Work (SWA)} An alternative model weight averaging strategy is \emph{exponential moving averaging}, which has been employed in deep reinforcement learning \cite{DDPG}, semi-supervised settings \cite{mean_teacher}, or image models \cite{rw2019timm}. \citet{SWA_SSL} propose to train consistency-based methods with SWA. \citet{SWA_GAUSSIAN} approximate the posterior distribution over neural network weights by parameterizing a Gaussian distribution with the SWA solution as the first moment. \citet{SWA_RL} show that SWA can improve stability in deep reinforcement learning. \citet{SWAD} introduce a SWA variant for domain generalization tasks.
+\citet{AV} argue that SWA may always improve generalization, regardless of the loss function's geometry. \citet{lawa} show that averaging a specific range of weights can speed up training convergence. \citet{SWAD} argue that tuning $\nu$ and $E$ carefully is necessary to make it work effectively in domain generalization (DG) tasks.
+Besides DG tasks, a list of tuned hyper-parameters based on a fair model selection procedure across different architectures and tasks has been missing in the literature.
+To the best of our knowledge, \citet{SWAD} is the only study that compares SWA and SAM over the same experiments, but it focuses on domain generalization tasks which we, therefore, leave out in this work.